SysSurge/vera/README.md

 ## Kickstarter open source framework for Microsoft(R) Azure(TM) Web Applications.
 Developer-centric open source framework with Web content management, search indexing, user managent, and much more.
 Have your Azure web app ready in minutes and save months or even years of work.
 Smart caching saves you up to 90% of your storage transaction costs.

 >"Vera is great for programmers who wants to quickly start building Azure Web Applications without having to develop fundamental functionality like user and content management from scratch.
-Vera saves you months or more of research & development, and lets you start developing your core business functionality straight away."* - Developer
+Vera saves you months or more of research & development, and lets you start developing on your core business functionality right away."* - Developer

 ### Reduce development time
 * Ready to be used fundamental functionality like access control, social sign-in, indexed search, Web Content Management, forums, newsletters, RSS feeds, and much more.
 * Utilize existing templates or create your own.
 * Shorten development time with Vera fundamentals.

-### Web Content Managment
-* Access control for all Web Content Management roles and users.
-* Simple user interfaces to manage pages, users, roles, and the Web Application.
-* Adaptable with dynamic menu items, styling, page templates, and user control templates.

 ### Quick & easy setup
 * No SQL database needed.